johanseto/analisis_numerico/README.md

-# Analisis numerico
+# Numeric Analysis

 Repository to use with academic purposes in the course of numerical analysis in UNAL Manizales.

-This repo solve somes problems related numeric analysis and base optimizarion.
-This also use some geometric computer approaches.
+This repo solves some problems related to numeric analysis and base optimization.
+This also uses some geometric computer approaches.